-The Compensation Committee ("Committee") believes that our executive management team has created significant value for our stockholders by developing a more heavily weighted crude oil portfolio of resource plays, while maintaining our core natural gas assets.
-EOG continues to seize early-mover opportunities to add new plays to our portfolio, and we have a proven ability to develop them successfully.
+The Compensation Committee ("Committee") believes that our executive management team seizes earlymover opportunities to add new plays to our portfolio and has demonstrated the ability to develop such plays successfully.
 We are constantly refining our proprietary drilling and completion technology and processes to lower costs and improve well productivity.
-Under the leadership of our executive management team, EOG has enhanced shareholder value by delivering both high returns and long-term growth, an accomplishment that is unique in the energy industry.
-The following are key highlights of our achievements in 2014:
+Under the leadership of our executive management team, EOG has protected shareholder value by continuing to focus on effective deployment of capital to deliver the highest returns in a low-price environment.
+The following are key highlights of our achievements in 2015: